 In memory care, the environment must be designed with dementia friendly features.
 This usually means spaces to wander without encountering a dead end, special locking mechanisms and other security features that won’t trap or harm someone who is disoriented, and a comfortable outdoor area.

 Staff in Missouri memory care facilities must have at least three hours of dementia-specific training during their orientation.
 A program of dementia-specific ongoing training must be instituted by all memory care facilities.

 In assisted living, there must be one staff person for every 15 residents during the day, and one employee for every 20 residents at night.
 Regulations state that this ratio is the minimum, and communities must have enough staff on hand at all times to meet the needs of every resident.
 Residential care facilities have similar ratio requirements, though they must also have a licensed nurse on staff who works eight hours per week per every 30 residents.
 Facilities must have a licensed administrator who takes at least 40 hours of relevant training every two years.

-Thirty days notice is required before a resident in Missouri assisted living can be evicted or discharged, though exceptions to this rule are possible if a resident is considered dangerous.
-The reason for the eviction/discharge must be documented in detail.
-Generally, these are the reasons a person can be kicked out of memory care, according to Missouri regulations:
+Thirty days notice is required before a resident in a Missouri assisted living facility can be evicted.
+Special exceptions are possible if a resident is considered dangerous.
+The reason for the discharge must be documented in detail.
+Generally, your loved one can be evicted if:

-– The resident’s health or personal needs cannot be met at the residence
+– The resident’s health or personal needs cannot be met by the residence

 – The resident poses a danger to other residents